 The modern flow record at Aswan is one of the longest worldwide (131 years) and makes analysis and modelling reliable.
-In addition, there exist older instrumental records of annual maximum and minimum water level at the Roda Nilometer for more than 800 years.
+In addition, older instrumental records of annual maximum and minimum water level at the Roda Nilometer for more than 800 years also exist.
 All flow records as well as additional historical and archaeological data (Said, 1993) affirm the LRD behaviour of the Nile flows and raise the demand that this dependence should be incorporated in a stochastic model, either for simulation or prediction.
+Conceptually, LRD is nothing other than multi-scale variability or multi-scale fluctuation (Koutsoyiannis, 2002), and greatly increases uncertainty of statistical estimation and long-term prediction (Koutsoyiannis, 2006).
+One may argue that deterministic climatic models, if used instead of LRD stochastic models, may result in reduced uncertainty in lieu of the high uncertainty implied by LRD.
+However, to our knowledge, no coupled climatic-hydrological model has yet explained the observed past high multi-scale variability of the Nile.
+The problem is then: how could one be confident about future projections of a model?
+In addition, as Conway (2005) concludes, analysis of climate change projections for the region shows that there is no clear indication of how Nile flows will evolve in the future because of uncertainty about future rainfall patterns in the basin.

-Prediction models in this study are based on the available time series of Nile flows and make use of no additional explanatory variables.
-For the stochastic model, the 131 year available record is divided into two periods, an 78-year period for model fitting (60% of the total length; from hydrologic year 1870-71 to 1947-48) and a 53-year period for model validation (from 1948-49 to 2000-01).
-For the data-driven models, the fitting period is further subdivided into two sub-periods, a 52 year calibration period (2/3 of the total, from 1870-71 up to 1921-22) and a 26-year verification period (from 1922-23 to 1947-48).
-In this way, all model fitting procedures are done exclusively within the 78-year period in all cases, thus enabling a fair comparison of all models in the validation period, the data of which were not used in model calibration.
+All prediction models in this study are based on the available time series of Nile flows, which is 131 years long.
+For the stochastic model, the record is divided into two periods, a 78-year period for model fitting (60% of the total length; from hydrologic year 1870/71 to 1947/48) and a 53-year period for model validation (from 1948/49 to 2000/01).
+For the deterministic data-driven models, the fitting period is further subdivided into two sub-periods, a 52-year calibration period (two thirds of the total, from 1870/71 to 1921/22) and a 26-year verification period (from 1922/23 to 1947/48).
+In this way, all model fitting procedures are done exclusively within the 78-year period in all cases, thus enabling a fair comparison of all models in the validation period, the data of which were not used in model fitting.